No Bake Pumpkin Cheesecake Bars

 - In a large microwave safe bowl, melt the 5 Tbsp of unsalted butter.

-- Add the 1 Tbsp and 1/4 tsp of salt to the crushed gingersnaps inside the freezer bag, and use your hands to mix everything together.
+- Add the 1 Tbsp of light brown sugar and the 1/4 tsp of salt to the crushed gingersnaps inside the freezer bag, and use your hands to mix everything together.

 - Once combined, add the gingersnap mixture to the bowl of melted butter and stir with a spoon until all the gingersnap crumbs have absorbed the butter.